Zenobia Shroff

-Zenobia Shroff is an Indian-born American actress.
-Shroff has been an actress, writer, teaching artist and sketch comedienne for over 30 years and she is known for her role in the 2017 film The Big Sick, and as Muneeba Khan in the Disney+ TV series Ms. Marvel.
+Zenobia Shroff (born May 27, 1965) is an Indian-born American actress.
+Shroff has been an actress, writer, teaching artist and sketch comedian for over 30 years and she is known for her role in the 2017 film The Big Sick, and as Muneeba Khan in the Disney+ TV series Ms. Marvel and The Marvels.

 Early life

 Shroff grew up in a Parsi family in South Bombay, in what is now known as Mumbai.

 Career

 Shroff began her professional career at age sixteen as a commercial print model.
 After seven successful years as a model, she switched to acting.
 She got her acting start in Mumbai under the mentorship of Pearl Padamsee.
 She then moved to study acting at New York City's Circle in the Square Theatre School.
 Soon after, she appeared at the Broadway Castillo Theatre, where she played several roles such as Nora in Henrik Ibsen's A Doll's House to German avant-gardist Heiner Müller.
 She also performed in Erotic Adventures in Venice at the La MaMa Experimental Theatre Club and in Milan Kundera's Jacques and His Master.